-- Low, medium and high technology AT equipment - AT legislation - AT integration to assessment and adjustment processes ii) Procedures for the acquisition and dissemination of significant knowledge from research and other sources to VR Agency professionals and paraprofessionals and for providing training regarding the amendments to the rehabilitation act made by the Workforce Innovation and Opportunity Act.
+- Low, medium and high technology AT equipment - AT legislation - AT integration to assessment and adjustment processes - AT alternatives for employment and independent living - AT for specific populations (blind, learning disabilities, mobility impairments) - New equipment on the market and free equipment alternatives ii.
+Procedures for the acquisition and dissemination of significant knowledge from research and other sources to VR agency professionals and paraprofessionals and for providing training regarding the amendments to the Rehabilitation Act made by the Workforce Innovation and Opportunity Act.